-A single mother with two children was looking for a 3-bedroom in the 18th arrondissement, near her children’s school.
-The Home Select property hunter found a 55 sqm 3-bedroom on the 3rd floor of a character building in Montmartre, negotiated to 454,000 euros against an asking price of 480,000 euros, a saving of 26,000 euros.
+A single mother with two children was looking for a three-room flat in the 18th arrondissement, near her children’s school.
+The Home Select property hunter found a 55 sqm three-room flat on the 3rd floor of a period building in Montmartre and negotiated it down to 454,000 euros from an asking price of 480,000 euros, a saving of 26,000 euros.

 Mission overview